wagtail/wagtail/docs/reference/pages/editing_api.rst

                 PageChooserPanel('related_page', ['demo.PublisherPage', 'demo.EventPage']),
             ]

-    ``PageChooserPanel`` takes two arguments: a field name and an optional page type.
+    ``PageChooserPanel`` takes two arguments: a field name and an optional list of page types.

-    The page type parameter restricts which page types can be selected in this field.
-It defaults to the model that the ``ForeignKey`` is pointing at (in this case, ``wagtailcore.Page``).
+    The ``page_types`` parameter restricts which page types can be selected in this field.
+It defaults to just the model that the ``ForeignKey`` is pointing at.
+A ``ForeignKey`` pointing at ``wagtailcore.Page``, such as the one in the example above, will allow all pages to be selected, as all pages must subclass ``wagtailcore.Page``.

-    This paramater will take a model class, a string (in the form of an ``"appname.modelname"`` string) or a list of strings/model classes.
+    This parameter will take a Page subclass, a string (in the form of an ``"app_name.ModelName"`` string) or a list of strings/model classes.

 ImageChooserPanel